-- If a rear step is installed to enable the pusher to scoot the vehicle, the cart must be stable while the heaviest pusher is standing on the step and the lightest driver is sitting in the pushcart. - Pushcarts must demonstrate stability to compete in all events of the Breakthrough.
+- If a rear step is installed to enable the pusher to scoot the vehicle, the cart must be stable while the heaviest pusher is standing on the step and the lightest driver is sitting in the pushcart. - Pushcarts must demonstrate stability to compete in all events.